ludmila-sv/ludmila-sv/README.md

 - 👋 Hi, I'm a WordPress Developer.
 For the last 3 years, I've been developing and maintaining exclusively Wordpress sites, though I had worked with other cms too
 (such as Shopify, Joomla, Drupal, etc).
 - 👀 I’m interested in WordPress, Woocommerce, Shopify, php, css, js.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently mastering in React, vue, typescript.
 - 💞️ I’m looking to collaborate on developing sites and plugins in Wordpress.
 - 📫 You can reach me via email: ludmila-sviridova@yandex.ru